 Keeping your guinea pigs warm

 Due to changes in temperature and humidity in the winter, guinea pigs become more susceptible to respiratory problems, hypothermia, pneumonia as well as infections.
+I’ve owned a lot of piggies over the years and this is my great guide resource when you have questions.

 Also, due to the damp conditions of the season, fungal skin problems become common.
 It is very important to keep them comfortable during this time of year.